ChenZhongPu/data-structure-swufe/book/src/list/arraylist.md

 ## Pseudo code
 Previously, we use either plain English or a specific programming language to describe an algorithm, but it lacks of generality to some extent.
 This is because data structures and algorithms can be virtually written in all programming languages[^lan].
 Therefore, we are seeking for a more general approach.
 The plain English is a candidate method, but it is overly verbose.
 More importantly, it is not accurate.

-In this subsection, we will going to study the pseudo-code programming.
+In this subsection, we are going to study the pseudo-code programming.
 The term *pseudo-code* refers to an informal, English-like notation for describing how an algorithm, a method, a class, or a program will work.

 Pseudo-code is written using English-like statements, so target language coding details should be avoided if possible.
 On the other hand, common language elements such `if`, `for` and `return` can be used to used.
 Even, some common operations of well known ADT can also be adopted to simplify the statements (e.g., `push()`, `size()`).

-> There is no standard about how to write pseudo code.
+> There is no standard about how to write pseudo-code.
 In this book, we will mainly follow the styles in [algorithm2e](https://www.ctan.org/pkg/algorithm2e).

 ### Example: `indexOf(a, o)`